Fefefo/go-unipgbot/README.md

 # go-unipgbot
-A telegram bot which scrapes unistudium to make easier to get links and codes of Microsoft Teams.
+A telegram bot that scrapes unistudium to make easier getting links and codes of Microsoft Teams rooms.